 For example, self-confidence can be reduced as a result of feeling out of control of food consumption habits.
 This can then have a significant effect on their performance at school or work, as well as have an impact on social relationships and activities.

-Other conditions that are linked to binge-eating disorder include:
+Other conditions that are linked to the binge-eating disorder include:

 - Substance abuse